AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/exception-handling.md

 ### ![correct](../../../assets/yes.svg) Mute signals

-Some exceptions should not be logged because the exception is part of the intended operational flow.
-No follow-up action is necessary when the exception is encountered and so does not need to be logged and analyzed when it occurs.
-Add a comment with the reason for muting signals and that it is intentional.
+Mute signals by not logging exceptions that are part of the intended operations flow.
+No follow-up action is necessary when the exception is encountered, so it does not need to be logged and analyzed when it occurs.
+Add a comment indicating the reason for muting signals and that it is intentional.
 Combine with `phpcs:ignore`.

 ```php
 try {